Viroid: RNA silencing

+Viroid-like elements

+Viroid-like elements are pieces of covalently closed circular (ccc) RNA molecules that do not share the viroid's lifecycle.
+The category encompasses satellite RNAs (including small plant satRNAs "virusoids", fungal "ambivirus", and the much larger HDV-like Ribozyviria) and "retroviroids".
+Most of them also carry some type of a ribozyme.

+Viroid-like satellite RNAs

+Viroid-like satellite RNAs are infectious circular RNA molecules that depend on a carrier virus to reproduce, being carried in their capsids.
+Like Avsunviroidae, however, they are capable of self-clevage.

+Ambiviruses

+In the 2020s, mobile genetic elements called ambiviruses were discovered in fungi.
+Their RNA genomes are circular, circa 5 kb in length.
+One of at least two open reading frames encodes a viral RNA-directed RNA polymerase, that firmly places "ambiviruses" into ribovirian kingdom Orthornavirae; a separate phylum Ambiviricota has been established since the 2023 ICTV Virus Taxonomy Release because of the unique features of encoding RNA-directed RNA polymerases but also having divergent ribozymes in various combinations in both sense and antisense orientation – the detection of circular forms in both sense orientations suggest that "ambiviruses" use rolling circle replication for propagation.

 Retroviroids

-Retroviroids and retroviroid-like elements are viroids, which are RNA that have a DNA homologue.
-These entities are thought to be largely exclusive to the carnation, Dianthus caryophyllus, that are closely related to the family of viruses termed 'carnation small viroid-like RNA' (CarSV RNA).
+"Retroviroids", more formally "retroviroid-like elements", are viroid-like circular RNA sequences that are also found with homologous copies in the DNA genome of the host.
+The only types found are closely related to the original "carnation small viroid-like RNA" (CarSV).
 These elements may act as a homologous substrate upon which recombination may occur and are linked to double-stranded break repair.

 These elements are dubbed retroviroids as the homologous DNA is generated by reverse transcriptase that is encoded by retroviruses.
+They are neither true viroids nor viroid-like satellite RNAs: there is no extracellular form of these elements; instead, they are spread only through pollen or egg-cells.
+They appear to co-occur with a pararetrovirus.

+Obelisks

+After applying metatranscriptomics – the computer-aided search for RNA sequences and their analysis – biologists reported in January 2024 the discovery of "obelisks", a new class of viroid-like elements, and "oblins", their related group of proteins, in the human microbiome.
+Given that the RNA sequences recovered do not have homologies in any other known life form, the researchers suggest that the obelisks are distinct from viruses, viroids and viroid-like entities, and thus form an entirely new class of organisms.

 RNA world hypothesis

 Diener's 1989 hypothesis had proposed that the unique properties of viroids make them more plausible macromolecules than introns, or other RNAs considered in the past as possible "living relics" of a hypothetical, pre-cellular RNA world.
 If so, viroids have assumed significance beyond plant virology for evolutionary theory, because their properties make them more plausible candidates than other RNAs to perform crucial steps in the evolution of life from inanimate matter (abiogenesis).
 Diener's hypothesis was mostly forgotten until 2014, when it was resurrected in a review article by Flores et al., in which the authors summarized Diener's evidence supporting his hypothesis as: